 If you're new to the whole DAO thing and just wanna "look," I'd recommend skipping all the guild channels and moving on to the next category.

 But suppose you like to do something practical right away and are interested in moderating, writing, or developing.
 In that case, I'd recommend the exact opposite: Join a guild and focus on a project and then learn about the rest of the DAO as you go.

 To join a guild, go to the

-	#🤝-guild-select in the DAO category at the top of the channel list and use one of the emoji reactions.
+#🤝-guild-select in the Developers category at the top of the channel list and use one of the emoji reactions.

 You're welcome in every guild, even if you don't do anything.
 The Discord has many channels, so we hide the guild channels until you join them.

 Just join whatever guild you want, look if it's interesting, stay there, leave, no hard feelings if you just "lurk" everywhere.

 You might be lucky, and a channel in your native language is available.
 Un-mute it, and you might find some people who explain a bit to you in your native tongue, which might clear things up.